Last Updated on March 25, 2023

 These mutual funds are offered by various financial institutions and are registered with SEC.
 So, if someone is inviting you to invest in a mutual fund, always check the company first with SEC.

 There are four general types of mutual funds.
-The bond and money market funds offer low-risk, low-volatility, and low-reward investments.
+The bond and money market funds are low-risk, low-volatility, and low-reward.

 On the other hand, equity funds are riskier investments but offer a higher reward because they are commonly invested in the stock market.
 Then the last type is the balanced fund, which is the marriage of both worlds.